VinnieVincent123/FargosCalamities/README.md

 # WrathOfTheFargos
-This Mod adds Eternity Mode AI to Wrath of the Gods Bosses
+This Mod adds Eternity Mode AI to Wrath of the Gods Bosses.
+Champions for the Calamity Forces will also get added.